University of Ilorin (UNILORIN) Postgraduate Admission Form for 2021/2022 Academic Session

 5. General information

-The Postgraduate session for the Master degree and Postgraduate Diploma is for 12 calendar months, commencing on 2nd October and ending on 30th September of the following year, while for the M.Phil. / Ph.D. and Ph.D. programme is 12 calendar months, session starts to count automatically on the date of first registration.
+The Postgraduate academic session for Postgraduate programmes is 12 calendar months, commencing on 2nd October and ending on 30th September of the following year.
+The 12 calendar months starts to count automatically from the date of first registration.

 UNILORIN Postgraduate Admission Eligibility

-- All Certificates shall be available at the point of purchasing the application form, including the National Youth Service Corp DISCHARGE CERTIFICATE OR EXEMPTION CERTIFICATE.
+All Certificates shall be available at the point of purchasing the application form.
+The National Youth Service Corp Discharge Certificate OR Exemption Certificate should be presented.

-- All supporting documents in (i) above and the hard copy of the application form should be forwarded to the Secretary, Postgraduate School, University of Ilorin, Ilorin, Nigeria between Monday, 7th May, 2018 and Tuesday 31st , July, 2018 while the submission of Transcripts of Academic Records should be to the Head of Department where the admission is being sought The Postgraduate School will not be held liable for any misdirected transcript, please.
+All supporting documents in (i) above and the hard copy of the application form should be forwarded to the Secretary, Postgraduate School, University of Ilorin, Ilorin, Nigeria, while the submission of Transcripts of Academic Records should be to the Head of Department where the admission is being sought.
+The Postgraduate School will not be held liable for any misdirected transcript, please.

-- All Higher Degree candidates that attended foreign Universities, where English language is not the medium of instruction, should submit to the Postgraduate School, evidence of their English Language proficiency, e.g. TOEFL or IELTS scores.
+All Higher Degree candidates that attended foreign Universities, where English language is not the medium of instruction, should submit to the Postgraduate School, evidence of their English Language proficiency, e.g. TOEFL or IELTS scores obtained within the validity period of such certifications.

-- Applicants for the Postgraduate Diplomas and Masters degree Programmes will be subjected to the written assessment (qualifying examination) irrespective of the class of degree obtained, except applicants from the University of Ilorin with a First Class and Second Class, Upper Division (Honours).
+Applicants for the Postgraduate Diplomas and Master degree Programmes will be subjected to a written assessment (qualifying examination), irrespective of the class of degree obtained, except applicants from the University of Ilorin with a First Class and Second Class, Upper Division (Honours).

-- International applicants (Applicants who are domiciled outside Nigeria, and non-Nigerian and applying outside the country) shall be exempted from the qualifying examination.
+International applicants (Applicants who are domiciled outside Nigeria, and non- Nigerians, applying from outside the country) shall be exempted from the qualifying examination.
 However, International applicants applying from outside the country for the Doctor of Philosophy programmes shall be requested to submit a proposal of not more than 5 pages, giving details of what research they intend to carry out.
-This should be sent electronically to [email protected]
+This should be sent electronically to firstname.lastname@example.org

-- Applicants applying for any of the Full-time programme of the University should the letter of release from their employers at the point of registration.
+Applicants applying for any of the Full-time programme of the University are expected to present a letter of release from their employers at the point of registration.

-Application Forms are to be completed on-line and will close on Friday, 29th June, 2018.
-Note that the latest date for receipt of supporting documents is Tuesday, 31st July 2018.
-Successful applicants would be notified by e-mail.
+Application forms are to be completed online and will close on Friday, 11th February 2022.
+Note that the latest date for receipt of supporting documents is Friday, 25th February 2022.
+Successful applicants would be notified through their University of Ilorin application portal.